pyfyre/pyfyre/README.md

 pyfyre create-app <app_name>
 ```

-### Run The App
+### Run The App (With HOT RELOAD)
-Running PyFyre is actually pretty simple, just run the `index.html` with a VSCode Extension Liveserver or by running it through
+Running PyFyre is actually pretty simple, just run:
 ```
-py -m http.server
+pyfyre runapp
 ```
-and here you go, you now have a PyFyre running on your web!
-Super simple, right?
-That's it.
+and you now have a PyFyre app running on your local machine with HOT RELOAD.

 You can now edit your PyFyre app through `src/__init__.py`, and see the magic.